 I don’t know about you, but I’ve gotten quite bored scrolling through the likes of Instagram where everyone and everything looks the same, the aesthetic is nothing groundbreaking, and celebrity influence and culture is pushing silly trends like tight spandex bike shorts or crop tops.
 I’ve personally never been the type to be interested in the Kardashian-esque looks and trends.
 Honestly I’ve always considered myself preppy, until I read this 2019 article in House Beautiful magazine: The Rise of Grandmillennial Style.

 I will preface by saying, that not all grandmillennial style is equal!
 Because I’m a petite 5’3, you won’t find me in oversized kaftans or floor length maxi dresses.
 But, I’ve found that the midi-length house dress works great for my frame.
+I put together a review on the Hill House Home Ellie Nap Dress, that’s a cult favorite, too.

 So as we continue through these unbearable months of humidity and heat, you’ll find me reaching for the likes of these easy, breezy house dresses.
 And probably catch me needlepointing in one too, a la a true grandmillennial!